inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 What does this express: "Horse brown eat quickly oats dried"?
 ```

 Pressing the "Ask" button will send the query exactly as shown above.
-If the
+The reply
+will likely be somwhat wordy.
+Ollama will offer an analysis of how it
+understands the chat query, how the query might be improved, and it will
+end with a response.

-"Answer with a single grammatically correct sentence" button is pressed, then
+If the "Answer with a single grammatically correct sentence" button is pressed,
-the query sent to the LLM service is modified in an attempt to have the LLM
+then the query sent to the LLM service is modified in an attempt to have the LLM
 return a single sentence, like so:

 ```text
 What does this express: "Horse brown eat quickly oats dried"?
 Answer with a single grammatically correct sentence.
 ```

+Ollama will likely respond with a single sentence for this query.